 Steamers Running To Timetable In The Autumn Steam Gala 2019

-The GCR hosted nine steam locomotives during the Autumn Steam Gala 2019, but only five were in steam on Thursday and Friday and ran throughout the gala.
+The GCR hosted nine steam locomotives during the Autumn Steam Gala 2019, but only five were in steam when I was there on Friday 4th and ran throughout the gala.
 They were:

 These five are all pictured below starting with a carousel of three images of Repton:

-Here is a history plate attached to the front driving wheel arches of Repton (there’s one on each side).
+Here is a plaque showing historical facts about №926 “REPTON”.
+There is one attached to the front driving wheel arches of Repton on each side.
 It’s displayed below the name and class plate.

 The other four, according to the weekend timetable, were: